 Training your dog to obey whistled commands isn't that complicated.
 Using the same method you would to teach a dog to follow hand signals, you can easily have a dog who listens to whistle commands with a bit of practice.

-It can be helpful, however, to begin training a dog who hasn't done very in the past with certain commands using a dog training whistle.
+It can be helpful, however, to begin training using a whistle for a dog who hasn't done very well in the past with certain commands.

 Take the recall, or come command, for example.
 If a dog is used to being scolded or simply not rewarded for obeying the command "come", he will have negative associations with that word, making it very difficult to turn the word "come" into a positive thing.